BlairLeduc/pico-ans-forth/README.md

 ## Status

 ### ANS Forth
-I have implemented words from the core and tools wordsets, and I am starting the implementation of defining words.
+I have implemented words from the core and tools wordsets, and I completed the implementation of defining words.

+I am now working literals and constants, followed by structural programming.

 ### PicoCalc
 I have reliable drivers for the LCD and Keyboard on the PicoCalc.
 The SD card and sound is not supported.